Symptoms of anal cancer can include bleeding, bowel changes and severe itching (pruritus).

-The most common symptom is bleeding from the back passage (rectal bleeding).
-Nearly half of all people diagnosed with anal cancer have had rectal bleeding or blood in their poo (stools).
+The most common symptom of anal cancer is bleeding from the back passage (rectal bleeding).
+You might notice this as blood in your poo.

 You might have pain around your anal area.
 Together with bleeding, this may be confused with piles.